I did it!

 Pupils seem to really like this chart and they are motivated to climb to the top.
 I found it a useful tool also to take register.
 One student checks who is in the class and puts or removes numbers from the chart.

 Recently, after one year of using the behaviour chart I got rid of numbers.
-I had so many problems with them, because I have every lesson in different classroom and I constantly take everything with me from one room to another.
+I had so many problems with them, because I have every lesson in different classroom and I constantly take all my aids with me from one room to another.

 Sometimes numbers of pupils varied in each class, so I had to have extra numbers prepared.